+20. Which of the following is a change in accounting principle?

-I. A change from LIFO to FIFO.
+I. A change from LIFO to FIFO

 II.
-A change in estimated salvage value of depreciable asset.
+A change in estimated salvage value of depreciable asset

-- III.
-A change from an accelerated depreciation method to straight line depreciation.
+III.
+A change from an accelerated depreciation method to straight-line depreciation

-- IV.
-Recording depreciation for the first time on machinery purchased five years ago.
+IV.
+Recording depreciation for the first time on machinery purchased five years ago

-- A. I, II, III and IV
+A. I, II, III, and IV

-- B. I, II and III
+B. I, II, and III

-- C. I, III and IV
+C. I, III, and IV

-- D. I and III
+D. I and III

-23. Which of the following is not a source of industry information?
+21. Which of the following is not a source of industry information?

-- A. SEC manuals
+A. Cash budget

-- B. Standard and Poor's
+B. Standard and Poor's

-- C. Trade journals
+C. Trade journals

-- D. Robert Morris Associates
+D. Value line

-24. Which of the following information would not be filed with the SEC by a publicly traded company?
+22. Which of the following information would not be filed with the SEC by a publicly traded

+company?

 A. 10-K report

-- B. Prospectus
+B. Prospectus

-- C. Proxy statement
+C. Proxy statement

-- D. Tax return
+D. Tax return

-25. Accounting Standards are best described as:
+23. Accounting standards are:

 A. the result of a political process among groups with diverse interests.
 B. presentation standards mandated by the Securities and Exchange Commission.
 C. the state-of-the-art presentation of the science of accounting.

-D. measuring the quality of safeguarding assets.
+D. standards measuring the quality of safeguarding assets.

-26. The matching principle requires that:
+24. The matching principle requires that:

 A. revenues earned and expenses incurred in generating those revenues should be reported in the same income statement.

 B. non-operating gains and losses should be netted against each other.

 C. a proportion of each dollar collected will be assumed to be a recovery of cost.

 D. assets will be matched to the liabilities incurred to purchase them.

-27. If a company changes auditors, it is required to file the following with the SEC:
+25. Which of the following is required to be filed with the SEC, if a company changes its auditors?

 A. 10-K

 B. 10-Q

 C. 8-K

 D. S-1

-28. The primary responsibility for fair and accurate financial reporting rests with the:
+26. The primary responsibility for fair and accurate financial reporting rests with the:

-A. board of directors.
+A. shareholders.

 B. SEC.

 C. management.

 D. auditors.

-29. Which of the following is incorrect?
+27. Which of the following is incorrect?
 When using the 10-Q, the analyst should be aware that the usefulness of the quarterly financial statements might be affected by:

 A. seasonality.

 B. adjustments made in the final quarter of the year.

-- C. the use of cash accounting. - D. the increased use of estimates.
+C. the use of cash accounting.

+D. the increased use of estimates.

-30. Voluntary disclosure by managers is becoming an increasingly important source of information.
+28. Voluntary disclosure by managers is becoming an increasingly important source of information.
 Which of the following is least likely to be a reason for this increased disclosure?

-A. Protection under Safe Harbor Rules.
+A. Protection under Safe Harbor Rules

-B. To manage investors' expectations.
+B. To manage investors' expectations

-- C. To signal information to investors. - D. To respond to increased demands by labor unions.
+C. To communicate information to investors

+$\underline{\mathbf{D}}{\!\boldsymbol{\cdot}}$ To respond to increased demands by labor unions

-31. The two secondary qualities of accounting information to make it useful for decision making are:
+29. are secondary qualities of accounting information that make it useful for decision making.

-A. consistency and comparability.
+A. Consistency and comparability

-- B. relevance and reliability.
+B. Relevance and reliability

-- C. materiality and comparability.
+C. Materiality and comparability

-- D. full disclosure and relevance.
+D. Full disclosure and relevance

-32. Economic income measures change in:

-A. asset value.
+30. Economic income measures change in: A. asset value.B. liability value.

-B. liability value.

 C. shareholder value.
 D. net cash flows.

-33. Which one of the following is not an example of a red flag, used to evaluate earnings quality?

-A. Qualified audit report

-B. Net income this year is higher then net income last year
+31. Which one of the following is not an example of a red flag to one should be aware of when evaluating earnings quality?
+A. Qualified audit report B. Net income this year is higher than net income from last year C. Reported earnings consistently higher than operating cash flows D. Frequent or unexplained changes in accounting policies 32.
+Economic income includes: A. recurring components only.
+B. nonrecurring components only.
+C. both recurring and nonrecurring components.

-C. Poor financial performance

-D. Frequent or unexplained changes in accounting policies

-34. Economic income includes:

-- A. recurring components only.

-- B. nonrecurring components only.

-- C. both recurring and nonrecurring components.

 D. neither recurring nor nonrecurring components.

-35. For a going concern, company value can be expressed by:

-- A. dividing permanent income by the cost of capital. - B. multiplying permanent income by the cost of capital. - C. dividing permanent income by the market value per share. - D. multiplying permanent income by the market value per share.
+33. For a going concern, company value can be expressed by: A. dividing permanent income by the cost of capital.
+B. multiplying permanent income by the cost of capital.
+C. dividing permanent income by the market value per share.
+D. multiplying permanent income by the market value per share.